Dev-By-Hammed/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3-print_alphabets.c	        it Print out  the alphabets in lowercase, and  in uppercase respectively or as the case may be

 4-print_alphabet.c	        it Print out  the alphabets in lowercase, except q and e letters

+5-print_numbers.c	        it Print out  single digit numbers of base 10 starting from 0 to 9